kriserickson/kriserickson.github.com/_posts/2014-04-22-the-state-of-html-mobile-frameworks-in-2014.md

 days of work rather than just dropping in the new files.
 I figured that there had to be a better solution, and I researched the various other HTML5 Mobile platforms when I had to create a mobile application for work.
 My directives was to find a framework as simple as jQuery Mobile or jQTouch that looked modern and very extensible with a relatively simple codebase that we could alter the behavior and yet not be left behind as it was updated.
+Also the end result would be an application running on Phonegap, not a web page so a framework that felt as native as possible was required.

 Unfortunately I was left with the decision that there really wasn't anything out there that was fulfilled all those goals, so I ended up creating [TopcoatTouch](http://topcoattouch.com), so full disclosure, I may be a little